trilobite-poetry/trilobite-poetry.github.io/issues/_current/kobor.md

 {: .prose-block }

 The subject of my love got further compressed.
-The more I have detected his abscense, the more I fell for this nothingness, with my masochistic trait turning into a habit.
+The more I have detected his absence, the more I fell for this nothingness, with my masochistic trait turning into a habit.
 How can one so much love the 'nothing'?
 Michael, you, or I were developing or de-evolving ourselves into the faceless entities on a crumbling time-line, yet to be drawn on that which the graphic of the seismograph was registering as a graphic in real-time.
-The continental plates weren't more restless than our current society, which sticks out between . cm to cm from the Earth's surface -- with the tallest and the shortest human beings.
-Yet, we were actually capable to detect absense by quantifying it: hence death, hence living, weren't we?
+The continental plates weren't more restless than our current society, which sticks out between 54.6 cm to 272 cm from the Earth's surface -- with the tallest and the shortest human beings.
+Yet, we were actually capable to detect absence by quantifying it: hence death, hence living, weren't we?
 {: .prose-block }

 I apply a shortcut and the person is either deceased or deceived.